-Don’t waste a minute…enroll them as soon as you can.
+Don’t waste a minute.
+Enroll them as soon as you can.
 It is much easier to train an animal without bad behaviors, than have to modify the bad behaviors before teaching new appropriate behaviors.

 Yes, their attention span is shorter than most older dogs.
 However, when you make puppy training fun by turning it a game, you will have their undivided attention!
 Dogs learn by association and consistency.
-When you incorporate training into their everyday life, they accept it as normal everyday life.
+When you incorporate training into their everyday life, they accept it as normal life.

 For the most part, puppies and dogs want nothing more than to please their people.
 The sooner you start working with your puppy and showing them how happy you are with their progress, the more they will want to please you.
 This mutually rewarding relationship will carry over and even get stronger as your dog matures.

-Bottom line: As soon as your puppy has received their second set of shots, start puppy training and enroll your dog in a positive reinforcement, punishment-free Puppy Kindergarten.
+Bottom line: As soon as your puppy has received their second set of shots, start puppy training and enroll your dog in positive reinforcement, punishment-free Puppy Kindergarten.
 You won’t regret it.

 Karen A. Soukiasian is the owner of Good Dog! — Dog Training in St. Augustine, Florida.
 You can follow Karen on Facebook.